sydalwedaie/odin-project-bst/README.md

 }
 ```

-Note the essential difference: **I removed the assignment operation from the base case to the recursion calls, and made the base case return a fresh new node.**
+Note the essential difference: **I made the assignment operation to happen before entering the target node.**

 This was the primary way most of the other methods were solved.